Skip to main content

 Major Details

 In the Auto Body Collision Technology program at Minnesota State College Southeast in Winona, MN, our students learn all aspects of working with damaged cars and trucks.
 The 2-year Associate of Applied Science auto body degree gives you 4 full semesters (52 credits) of in-depth, hands-on training experience in auto body collision repair.
 You will also take 15 credits of college-level general education requirements and electives.
-Count on auto repair career opportunities in several different specialties when you graduate from MSC Southeast – our placement rate is 100%!
+Count on auto repair career opportunities in several different specialties when you graduate from Southeast – our placement rate is 100%!

 Auto body collision technology is both a skill set and an art.
 Restoring vehicles to their pre-accident condition involves: